 If you’re thinking about investing in a banknote counter, though, you might be wondering where to start.
 These five features should be at the top of your list of considerations.
 By factoring them in, you’ll be able to find the device that best suits your business’s needs.

-1. Counting Speed
+1. Consider Counting Speed

-2. Hopper Size and Type
+2. Look at Hopper Size and Type

-3. Batch or Adding Features
+3. Seek out Batch or Adding Features

 Some money counting machines have a batching feature, which is helpful if you need to manually strap cash for deposit.
-The machine will automatically count up to a set number, and then pause so you can remove that batch before continuing.
+The machine can automatically count up to a set number, and then pause so you can remove that batch before continuing.

-4. Error and Counterfeit Detection
+4. Error and Counterfeit Detection Are Useful Features

-Using a machine to count doesn't help if the machine counts poorly.
-A money counting machine with built-in error detection lowers the chance of miscounts due to folded or torn currency, multiple notes feeding at the same time, or bills of the wrong size.
+Using a banknote counter doesn't help if the machine counts poorly.
+A cash-counting machine with built-in error detection can lower the chance of miscounts due to folded or torn currency, multiple notes feeding at the same time, or bills of the wrong size.

-In addition to basic counting features, some money counters can also accurately count stacks of mixed bills.
-This saves time when manually sorting bills, and it prevents counting errors when a bill of the wrong denomination sneaks into the stack.
+On top of basic counting features, some money counters can accurately count stacks of mixed bills.
+This saves time when manually sorting bills.
+It also prevents counting errors when a bill of the wrong denomination sneaks into the stack.